nikolak/RESTool/README.rst

 You can upload the log file to pastebin.com, for example, if it's long.

-If you're running OSX or Windows XP (or older) or browsers other than Firefox and Chrome those operating systems and browsers are not supported so I can not guarantee that the issue you're having will be fixed.
+If you're running OS X or Windows XP (or older) or browsers other than Firefox and Chrome those operating systems and browsers are not supported so I can not guarantee that the issue you're having will be fixed.